Urgent: Human Rights Under Threat In India

 On 25 October 2018, the Enforcement Directorate in India raided Amnesty India’s office in Bengaluru, India.
 Immediately after, the authority froze their bank accounts, effectively stopping their vital human rights work.
 In early October, a similar raid against Greenpeace India ended with their accounts also being frozen.
 Earlier this year, between June and August 2018, ten eminent human rights activists were arrested under a draconian security law.
 Further, repressive foreign funding laws have been used by government authorities to obstruct the work of other key non-governmental organisations, including Lawyers Collective, People’s Watch, Sabrang Trust and Navsarjan Trust.

 We believe these actions are politically motivated.
-Attacking respected activists and reputed organisations like Amnesty India and Greenpeace India is the sign of weak leadership and a government afraid of being exposed.
+Attacking respected activists and reputed organisations like Amnesty India and Greenpeace India is the sign of weak leadership & a government afraid of being exposed.

 Our work demands equality, accountability and justice for people.
 With your support, we will not be silenced.